daegalus/csrd/content.en/01-how-to-play.md

 For example, if the PCs are fighting a group of cultists, any character can likely attack any cultist in the general melee---they're all within immediate range.
 Exact positions aren't important.
 Creatures in a fight are always moving, shifting, and jostling, anyway.
 However, if one cultist stayed back to fire a pistol, a character might have to use their entire action to move the short distance required to attack that foe.
 It doesn't matter if the cultist is 20 feet (6 m) or 40 feet (12 m) away---it's simply considered short distance.
 It does matter if the cultist is more than 50 feet (15 m) away because that distance would require a long or very long move.

+> [!NOTE]
-(Many rules in this system avoid the cumbersome need for precision.
+> Many rules in this system avoid the cumbersome need for precision.
 Does it really matter if the ghost is 13 feet away from you or 18?
 Probably not.
-That kind of needless specificity only slows things down and draws away from, rather than contributes to, the story.)
+That kind of needless specificity only slows things down and draws away from, rather than contributes to, the story.

 ## Experience Points